Haworthia cooperi aka Jelly Bean Cactus

 The Jelly Bean Cactus is delicate when it comes to soil that is too damp, therefore, it is crucial to select a potting soil that has efficient drainage and doesn't hold an excessive amount of moisture.
 An ideal soil should consist of a substantial amount of perlite or vermiculite for proper drainage and some organic matter for nutrition.
 Mixing a few handfuls of perlite with commercially available cactus soil should produce the desired result.

 Jelly Bean Cactus thrives in bright and direct sunlight.
 To ensure your plant receives enough light to survive, place it less than one foot from a window.
 The current weather in your area may affect the placement in your home.
 For example, if you live in a region that has longer and more intense periods of sunlight, then you may want to place the plant farther away from the window to avoid direct sunlight and reduce the risk of sunburn.
 Alternatively, if you live in a region with relatively milder temperatures and less intense sunlight, then you may be able to place the plant closer to the window for increased exposure.
-Ultimately, the current weather in your area should be taken into consideration when determining the best placement for your Cacti.
+Ultimately, the current weather in your area should be taken into consideration when determining the best placement for your Jelly Bean Cactus.

 During the wintertime, it's common for Jelly Bean Cactus to go dormant and their growth may slow down, so waterings should be spaced out more.